 SPSI offers a Two-Year Certificate Program: Theory, Process and Social Applicability of Psychoanalytic Psychotherapy.
-We will be accepting applications for the 2022-24 cohort until June 10th, 2022.
+We will be accepting applications for the 2024-26 cohort starting in the Spring of 2024.

 Table of Contents